 The bill passed in a divided Senate in 2021 and now faces the House.

-A fiscal study attached to the bill projects anywhere between $8 million and $24 million in tax revenue from the first open year of online sports betting.
+A fiscal study attached to the bill projects anywhere between $8 million and $24 million in taxes from North Carolina sports betting revenue in the first year.
 An increased tax rate could double the financial influx that mobile sports betting could bring to the state.

 State revenue from sports betting will support education, healthcare, public safety, problem gaming, and gaming regulation.